Chapter 29

 We use LazyVGrid

-and tell the vertical grid to use a 3-column layout.
-We also specify that there is a 20 point space between rows.
-In the code block, we have a ForEach
+to create a vertical grid layout with three columns, and specify a 20-point space between rows.
+In the code block, we use a ForEach

 loop to present a total of 10,000 image views.
-If you've made the change correctly, you should see a three column grid in the preview.
+If you've made the changes correctly, you should see a three-column grid in the preview.

 This is how we create a vertical grid with three columns.
-The frame size of the image is fixed to 50 by 50 points, which is controlled by the .frame
+The size of each image is fixed at 50 by 50 points using the .frame

 modifier.
-If you want to make a grid item wider, you can alter the frame modifier like this:
+If you want to make a grid item wider, you can modify the frame modifier as follows:

 .frame(minWidth: 0, maxWidth: .infinity, minHeight: 50)